 When deciding whether to keep your current name or change it to something new, make sure you:

-The following are also not sufficient to distinguish you from other artists:
+The following ARE sufficient to distinguish you from other artists:

 If your name can be easily confused with someone else who is working, or has worked, in the industry, we recommend that you change it.
 Even if they are not working in the same professional field.